MicrosoftDocs/partner-center-pr.pt-br/partner-center/user-management-in-partner-center-for-microsoft-cloud-germany.md

 Redefinir a senha do usuário | Portal de administração do Azure do Microsoft Cloud Alemanha Gerenciamento de licenças | Centro de administração do Office 365 ou portal de licenciamento do Azure Active Directory do Microsoft Cloud Alemanha

->**Observação**<br>
+> [!NOTE]
-No momento em que este artigo foi publicado, a documentação sobre como gerenciar licenças de usuário do cliente ainda não estava disponível no portal de administração do Azure ou no portal de administração do Office 365.
+> No momento em que este artigo foi publicado, a documentação sobre como gerenciar licenças de usuário do cliente ainda não estava disponível no portal de administração do Azure ou no portal de administração do Office 365.

 ## <a name="how-to-manage-users-in-the-azure-portal-for-microsoft-cloud-germany"></a>Como gerenciar usuários no portal do Azure do Microsoft Cloud Alemanha